 Favorite lunch spot.

 La Cave de l'Os a Moelle.
 Unlike the main Os a Moelle restaurant across the street, their associated Cave does up something a bit more fun and casual (but equally tasty).
 Meals are served family-style at communal tables, which are loaded with freshly made French fare like patés or terrines and cornichons, lentil salad, celery remoulade while large pots simmer in the backfilled with tasty meats.
 You can help yourself to as much as you like – but don't forget to leave room for dessert.
 You can buy a carafe of wine or pick a bottle from the shelf to go with your meal.
 You can also get a bottle to go as it's a wine shop as well.
 Plus prices are surprisingly reasonably at this off-the-beaten path address.

 I'm a big fan of Afaria for their roast duck for 2, served on a long wooden log with a large side of fries.
 It's both delicious and lovely to look at.

 One thing you always do/spot you always take friends from out of town to do/see in the 15eme.

-I invite them over for a home cooked meal – not just because I enjoy entertaining guests, but because it also involves a tour of our local fresh food shops.
-We're not in the main touristy areas, so it gives visitors a look into every day Parisian life.
-I have my favourite neighbourhood bakery (Pichard), butcher (Maison Lenoël), fromagerie (Androuet) and fish monger (Lecourbe Marée).
-They're all just a few minutes walk from my house so we can stroll along to do our shopping and check out the many other food and speciality shops on the same streets and maybe stop at one of the typical little corner cafes for a quick drink and some people watching.
+I invite them over for a home-cooked meal – not just because I enjoy entertaining guests, but because it also involves a tour of our local fresh food shops.
+We're not in the main touristy areas, so it gives visitors a look into everyday Parisian life.
+I have my favorite neighborhood bakery (Pichard), butcher (Maison Lenoël), fromagerie (Androuet), and fishmonger (Lecourbe Marée).
+They're all just a few minutes walk from my house so we can stroll along to do our shopping and check out the many other food and specialty shops on the same streets and maybe stop at one of the typical little corner cafes for a quick drink and some people watching.
 Then chez nous for a freshly prepared, convivial dinner.